-Linus further research interests are second-best analyses of public finance and normative implications of behavioural economics and preference changes.
+Linus' further research interests are second-best analyses of public finance and normative implications of behavioural economics and preference changes.
 He also works on theories of economic growth and low-carbon transport.
-His research has been published in journals such as Science, Journal of Environmental Economics and Management, Nature Climate Change, Environmental and Resource Economics, Economics Letters, Macroeconomic Dynamics, Global Environmental Change and Transportation Research Part D.
+His research has been published in journals such as the American Economic Review, Science, the Journal of Environmental Economics and Management, Nature Climate Change, Environmental and Resource Economics, Economics Letters, Macroeconomic Dynamics, Global Environmental Change and Transportation Research Part D.

 A full academic CV can be accessed here.

 Healthy Climate, Healthy Bodies: Optimal Fuel Taxation and Physical Activity

 13 Oct 23

 We introduce active travel into an optimal fuel taxation model and characterize analytically the sec...

 Overcoming wealth inequality by capital taxes that finance public investment